david-prinz/david-prinz.github.io/_pages/seminar.md

 [Official MPIM seminar webpage](https://www.mpim-bonn.mpg.de/node/12745), this webpage might be more up to date though.

-We meet almost every Thursday (see dates below) at 11:30 am in the [MPIM seminar room](https://www.mpim-bonn.mpg.de/node/4234).
+We meet almost every Thursday (see dates below) at 11:30 am in the [MPIM Seminar Room](https://www.mpim-bonn.mpg.de/node/4234).

 ## Topics